aws-samples/aws-serverless-workshop-innovator-island/3-photos/1-chromakey/README.md

 This function uses three environment variables:
 - `OUTPUT_BUCKET_NAME`: the name of the bucket where the output object is stored.
-- `HSV_LOWER`: A tuple representing lower HSV value for the chroma key matching process.
+- `HSV_LOWER`: A tuple representing lower HSV value for the green screen chroma key matching process.
-- `HSV_UPPER`: A tuple representing upper HSV value for the chroma key matching process.
+- `HSV_UPPER`: A tuple representing upper HSV value for the green screen chroma key matching process.

 In this section, you will retrieve and configure these Environment Variables for the function.